 How Does Medicare Work with Retiree Insurance?

-In general, if you have Medicare and retiree insurance, Medicare will pay your health care bills first.
+In general, if you have Original Medicare and retiree insurance, Medicare will pay your health care bills first.
 In this case, your group coverage is your secondary insurance.
 Thus, it acts similar to a Medicare Supplement policy.
 To get full benefits from your retiree insurance, you’ll want to enroll in Part A and Part B when you become eligible.

 If you’re considering dropping your retiree insurance for Medicare, you can.
 Remember, though, ineligible spouses and dependents can’t enroll with you.
 They’ll lose their coverage through your employer’s plan if you unenroll.